Geschichte vom braven Kasperl und dem schönen Annerl

 Geschichte vom braven Kasperl und dem schönen Annerl (or The Story of Just Casper and Fair Annie in English) is a novella by Clemens Brentano, first published in 1817 in the book Gaben der Milde, edited by Friedrich Wilhelm Gubitz.

+The Britannica found it ”displays themes from German folklore within a fantasy atmosphere”.
+The novella is characterized by its fatalism, according to Peter Howarth.